“Every mind is it's

 for

-Assembly Dist.
-58
+Assembly District 58

 As a resident of Home Gardens, in Riverside County for five decades, I am a Conservative Republican running for the Assembly of California in the 58th District because the current lawmakers in Sacramento have failed the people of California in areas of Public Safety, Education, and Affordability.
 We need to send people to Sacramento who will do what is right for the people they are supposed to represent and not the special interest groups.
 I am ready to fight to save our beautiful state and the future of OUR Families!

-Elaine Alaniz (Write in Candidate)
+Elaine Alaniz

 For